-For Summer Camp 2016, we will be offering three one-week, traditional Ranch Camps, for female campers in 7th-9th grade.
-Additionally, we’ll be offering one all-boys session – for our cowboys in 7th-9th grade!
+We offer three one-week traditional Ranch Camps for female campers in 7th-9th grade, and one all-boys session for our cowboys in 7th-9th grade!

-For Summer Camp 2016, we’re pumped to bring back our two-week Advanced Ranch Program!
-Advanced Ranch is for female campers in 8th-11th grade with previous Ranch/riding experience.
+Additionally, we’re offering once more, Advanced Ranch, which is a ten-day program for female campers in 8th-11th grade with previous Ranch/riding experience.